mlhtnc/gesture-controlled-snake-game/README.md

 # Gesture Controlled Snake Game
 This is a snake game controlled by hand gestures.
 Controller part has been implemented in Python using OpenCV and Tensorflow.
 Snake game has been implemented in Java.
+To run this game you need a camera on your computer.
+There is 4 hand gesture to control snake.
+You can find example gestures in images folder.

 ## Prerequisites